 - God rained fire and brimstone down upon the citizens of the wicked cities of Sodom and Gomorrah.
 (Genesis 19:1-25; 2 Peter 2:6)

 - After having received God’s law at Mount Sinai, Moses and the Israelites began making their way toward the land of Canaan.
 At some point along the way, the people complained enough to arouse God’s anger.
 That caused God to throw down fire among the people, a fire that consumed some of them.
 (Numbers 11:1)

 - Nadab and Abihu, the two oldest sons of Israel’s high priest Aaron, violated the holy rituals associated with the Tabernacle.
-As judgment upon their sin, God sent down fire that devoured them.
+God judged their sin by sending down fire that devoured them.
 (Leviticus 10:1-2)

 - Achan, one of Israel’s soldiers, violated God’s command about not touching any of the spoils from the nation’s victory over the walled city of Jericho.
 Once the sin was discovered, Joshua led Israel in burning Achan and Achan’s entire family alive.
 (Joshua 7:20-26)